Chanda-Abdul/Angular-Interactive-Card-Details-Form-Frontend-Mentor/README.md

 - [Angular - The Complete Guide (2022 Edition) by Maximilian Schwarzmüller](https://www.udemy.com/course/the-complete-guide-to-angular-2) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [Building a template-driven form](https://angular.io/guide/forms) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
+- [Pattern Validator](https://angular.io/api/forms/PatternValidator) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
 - [Introduction to forms in Angular](https://angular.io/guide/forms-overview) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [Reactive forms](https://angular.io/guide/reactive-forms) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.